 There are four reasons why you would consider repositioning your brand:

-- Pursuing a new audience - Your market has/is ageing (aren’t we all) and you need to migrate generations.
-You may have identified new segments where your existing messaging simply won’t resonate.
-This is a challenging opportunity - to capture growth without losing existing customers.
+- Expanding to a new or broader market.
+Attracting a new audience is about relevancy.
+Your market may have grown older (as we all do) and there is a need to migrate generations.
+There are new segments where your existing positioning simply doesn’t resonate.
+The big challenge is to capture new growth without losing existing customers unexpectedly.

-- Adapting to competitive forces – Competitors may have launched a product/service that’s just better than what you offer or worse, make your product obsolete.
+- Adapting to competitive forces – Competitors may have launched a product/service that’s just better than what your brand offers or, worse, will potentially make your product obsolete.
 It could also be that their branding campaign is superior to yours.
-In these cases, brand repositioning might help your product find an alternative selling point to compare well with competitors.
-In extreme cases, this could sometimes lead to total rebranding.
+In situations like this, brand repositioning might help your product find an alternative selling point versus your competitors.

-- Internal changes - Changes in corporate priorities can influence your brand portfolio and the need to adapt a new position.
+- Internal changes within your business – Changes in corporate priorities can influence your brand portfolio and the need to adopt a new position.
 Acquisition of other assets and products could also come into play.

-Whatever the reason behind making change, there are straight-forward steps to evaluating the issues, identifying (and valuing) the existing assets and, then, formulating the plan to move the brand forward.
-As humans, we have a tremendous desire for predictability.
-It’s often smarter to engage with consumer behaviour than try and change it.
+Whatever the reason behind making a change, there are straightforward steps to evaluating the issues and formulating the plan to move the brand forward.
+Humans have a tremendous desire for predictability.
+We can use that to your advantage.

 Positioning is just one part of a giant 3D marketing puzzle.
 Talk with us about your goals and how we can partner with you.
 AMBA partners with a range of clients across geographies and industries who trust us for insights and advice.
 Together we can help you create a true competitive advantage.